-Not only is it possible to save money during your college years, but saving is also the foundation for a sound financial future.
-Having student loans and a limited budget may make saving money during school seem unrealistic.
-However, with some practice and discipline, you’ll be able to start putting away some savings each month for your future money goals.
-College is one of the best times to form responsible savings habits that will benefit you long after you graduate.
-Here are six strategies to help you start saving.
+man checking his walletSaving money during college sets you up for a sound financial future, but it isn’t always easy.
+Repaying your student loans and having a limited budget may make saving while in school seem unrealistic.
+However, with some practice and discipline, you’ll be able to put away savings each month for your future money goals.
+Here are six pieces of advice to help you start saving money today.

 1. Save early and often

-When you’re young, you might not have a lot of excess money to put towards your savings, but saving early can allow you to take advantage of years of compound interest.
+When you’re young, you might not have a lot of money to put towards savings and investments.
+Yet, saving early can allow you to take advantage of years of compound interest.
 Each year that your money is in a savings account, you earn interest on that money.
-Compound interest is when you earn interest on the money you've saved as well as on the interest you've earned.
+Furthermore, compound interest occurs when you earn interest on the money you've already saved as well as on the interest you've earned.
 Essentially, the principle of compounding is earning “interest on interest”.
-(See SEC's compound interest calculator to see how compound interest works.)
+(See the SEC's compound interest calculator to see how compound interest works.)
 Although this method takes patience, saving early and often can set you up for future financial success.

 2. Set up an automatic payment—to yourself

 When you create a budget, you should think of your savings as another monthly bill.
-Just like you plan for expenses like rent or electric bills, you should budget for your savings.
-Instead of paying someone else, you would be paying your future self.
+Just like you would plan for expenses like rent or electric bills, you should budget for your savings.
 Try committing to saving a certain amount each month, even if it’s only a few dollars.
-Then, you should set up an automatic transfer to a savings account.
+Then, you can automate your savings in the settings of your online bank account.
 This way, you won't be tempted to spend the money in your checking account.
-Online banking makes it easy to automate your savings and ensures that you have a little financial cushion without having to actively manage your savings.
+Making your savings automatic allows you to have a little financial cushion without having to spend time actively managing your savings.

 3. Create an emergency fund